top of page

 People

-The Darkhad valley is divided between the Ulaan-Uul, Renchinlkhümbe, and Tsagaannuur provinces.
-Inhabitants are mainly Darkhad whom the valley's name derives from, and also some Tsaatan or called Dukha people live there.
+The Darkhad Valley is divided between the Ulaan-Uul, Renchinlkhümbe, and Tsagaannuur provinces.
+Inhabitants are mainly Darkhad whom the valley's name derives, and also some Tsaatan, or called Dukha people live there.

-With a population around 25 thousand people, this nomad Mongol tribe raise their own animal breeds and live in harmony with nature, according to their customary laws and spiritual beliefs, and effectively contributing to sustainable utilization of the biological resources of the region.
+With a population of around 25 thousand people, this nomad Mongol tribe raises their own animal breeds and lives in harmony with nature, according to their customary laws and spiritual beliefs, effectively contributing to sustainable utilization of the biological resources of the region.

 The difficulty in reaching the region ensures that the unique Tsaatan people who inhabit the valleys are able to continue their traditional lifestyle - but tourism is slowly making an impact.